Current Research

 New Community Resilience Bonds to Allocate Resilience Cost Fairly among Stakeholders

-Dr. Amber Henslee, Psychological Science Department and Dr. Beth Kania-Gosche, Teacher Education and Certification Department
+Dr. Amber Henslee, Psychological Science Department and Dr. Beth Kania-Gosche, Education Department

 “The Care Kit preliminary project: Family interest in receiving hygiene and personal care items via a community food backpack program”